Change of Status to F-1

 You may apply to change your status in the United States if you:

-You may not apply to change your nonimmigrant status if you were admitted to the United States in the following categories:
+You may not apply to change your nonimmigrant status to F-1 if you were admitted to the United States in the following categories:

 For more information on the Change of Status process to F-1 visit these website: